Reducing Downtime with Remote Monitoring and Control

 Month 7–12: Full Maturity

-• Maximum reduction in unplanned downtime
+• Maximum downtime reduction achieved

-• Substantial reduction in maintenance costs
+• Substantial decrease in maintenance costs

-• Notable improvement in overall productivity
+• Noticeable gains in overall productivity

 Implementation Roadmap: Your Path to Success